.Please, would you proofread my text

-We walked in silence for a while to the place where river bent to the right.
-Kristina stopped and said that we should go back because she felt her knee would not bear her.
+We walked in silence for a while to the place where the river bent to the right.
+Kristina stopped and said that we should go back because she felt her knee would not bear her for much longer.

 "So, you are an actress?

 "I was not as big as Ingrid Bergman.
 My roles were usually not longer then thirty seconds.
 I played flight attendants, shop assistants, nurses and even prostitutes.
 I also took part in some TV commercials chewing biscuits and using a new washing powder.
 You know, at that time blondes were very popular."

 "Please, tell me how did you begin?"